-- (1) With respect to each of Messrs.
-Jenkins and Andrews, the portfolios in the "Fund Complex" are the Company and an affiliated fund, TCG BDC II, Inc. ("TCG BDC II"), a business development company ("BDC") that has the same investment adviser, CGCIM, and administrator, Carlyle Global Credit Administration L.L.C. (the "Administrator"), an affiliate of CGCIM, as the Company. - (2) Mr. LeeKong currently does not serve as a Director of the Company.
+(1) With respect to each of Ms. Pace and Mr. Wright, the portfolios in the "Fund Complex" are the Company and two affiliated funds, Carlyle Credit Solutions, Inc. ("CARS"), a business development company ("BDC") that has the same investment adviser, CGCIM, and administrator, Carlyle Global Credit Administration L.L.C. (the "Administrator"), an affiliate of CGCIM, as the Company, and Carlyle Secured Lending III ("CSL III"), a BDC that has an investment adviser that is an affiliate of CGCIM, and that has the same administrator, the Administrator, as the Company.